Brain-friendly studying is a method of studying to make studying easier and faster.

 You should really start using your brain the right way.
 Improving your memory is really (really) simple.
 Understand how your brain stores information.
 You can use that knowledge for studying and much more.

-Use techniques like Memory Palaces, Chunking, Spaced Repetition, Acronyms, Associations.
+Use techniques like Memory Palaces, Chunking, Spaced Repetition, Acronyms, and Associations.
 No matter what you do.

 Please know that you can store so much important information in your brain.
 And doing this is almost as easy as breathing (once you understand how your brain memorizes).